Tips for Masturbating with a Hypersensitive Clitoris

 • Lube isn’t just for sex- it’s for masturbation, too!
 Unlike the vagina, the clitoris does not produce its own lubricant.
 Using a high-quality lube can reduce friction over this senstive tissue.

 • Some lubricants or topical creams prescribed by a professional can contain numbing agents, which can decrease the sensitivity of the clitoris.
+For everyday comfort, a gentle water-based option like Dame’s Aloe Lube reduces friction without numbing.
 If the above strategies aren’t effective, consult with a healthcare professional about other options.

 Don’t sleep on the G-spot